nithisurender05/cse-108-rmp-final-project/README.md

 - allow admin to block people from posting reviews if their review gets deleted 3 times
 - remove email requirment when creating an account
 - allow people to sort based on most postive reviews and most negative reviews
-- add search bar to the top to find classes and professors
 - allow tags to be added to reviews so that the professor can see the most postive reviews and the most negative reviews
 - general UI